Man angry about football team beat, raped girlfriend: MPD - NewsBreak

 Cedric Rooks, 34, is facing charges of aggravated kidnapping, aggravated assault, aggravated rape, and domestic violence.

-Police said Rooks choked and beat his girlfriend while they were inside his car and then took her to the motel room where they had been staying and brutally raped her.Teens charged in pastor’s murder could be transferred to adult court in November
+Police said Rooks choked and beat his girlfriend while they were inside his car and then took her to the motel room where they had been staying and brutally raped her.Mother tried to shield children killed in Memphis pit bull attack, family says

 The victim said she had been bleeding for two days, but Rooks refused to her get her medical help and would not let her leave the Summer Motel.